Article written by Elisa - Travel Writer & Local in France

 For the last day of this road trip near Paris, drive to the charming town of Pierrefonds, dominated by a fairytale castle.
 Pierrefonds is a 14-minute drive from Compiègne.

 The first castle was built in the 14th century.
 The current château dates back to the 19th century when the emperor Napoleon III decided to rebuild it and use it as an imperial residence.
 To do so, he hired the architect Viollet-le-Duc who restored the château from ruins and added a bit of his fantasy.

 Visit the château and enjoy a stroll around the town before driving back to Paris.

 So, what are you waiting for?
-Book your road trip in Northern France today!
+Start planning your Northern France road trip today!